Voice actor, narrator, actor, rocker. One of the most consistent solo artists among male seiyuu. Welcome to Showtaro Morikubo’s Seiyuu Digest.

 God’s S.T.A.R. came out of nowhere and, in 1 week, was awarded a Gold Record Certification by RIAJ.

-The single sold 108,000 physical copies and caught the long coveted #1 spot on Oricon Weekly, being the first group to achieve it.
-Since then, the group has been a chart topper, having several releases within top 10.
+The single sold 108,000 physical copies and caught the long-coveted #1 spot on Oricon Weekly’s Singles Chart, being the first group to achieve it.
+Since then, the group has been a chart-topper, having several releases within the top 10.

-QUARTET NIGHT LIVE EVOLUTION 2017 was the group’s first ever solo live show and it was a massive hit.
-It counted with group, solo and duet performances, all for an impressive show that made their fans beg for more.
+QUARTET NIGHT LIVE EVOLUTION 2017 was the group’s first-ever solo live show and it was a massive hit.
+It counted with group, solo, and duet performances, all for an impressive show that made their fans begging for more.

-A year later, QUARTET★NIGHT were back on the road for their 2nd live show, QUARTET NIGHT LIVE FUTURE 2018.
+A year later, QUARTET★NIGHT was back on the road for their 2nd live show, QUARTET NIGHT LIVE FUTURE 2018.

 KYOHSO (2014 -)

-Morikubo was casted in DYNAMIC CHORD as Yorito, KYOHSO’s vocal.
+Morikubo was cast in DYNAMIC CHORD as Yorito, KYOHSO’s vocal.

-KYOHSO consist of Yorito (CV: Showtaro Morikubo), Tokiharu (CV: Shinnosuke Tachibana), Yuu (CV: Kaito Ishikawa) and Shinomune (CV: Taku Yashiro).
+KYOHSO consists of Yorito (CV: Showtaro Morikubo), Tokiharu (CV: Shinnosuke Tachibana), Yuu (CV: Kaito Ishikawa) and Shinomune (CV: Taku Yashiro).

 MooNs (2015 -)

 Showtaro Morikubo joined the cast of B-PROJECT in 2015.
-He’s a member of MooNs, unit consisting of Yuto Uemura, Tetsuya Kakihara, Toshiki Masuda, Tetsuya Kakihara and Genki Okawa.
+He’s a member of MooNs, a unit consisting of Yuto Uemura, Tetsuya Kakihara, Toshiki Masuda, Tetsuya Kakihara, and Genki Okawa.

-As part of MooNs, Morikubo was once again on the spotlight for an idol group.
+As part of MooNs, Morikubo was once again in the spotlight for an idol group.
 Although vocals are, in a way, evenly distributed among the members, Morikubo has plenty of spotlight for himself.

-His vocals are what you’d expect from Morikubo: with a bit of nasaly touch, packing a lot of power however, not sounding much different from what you have in QUARTET NIGHT, for example.
+His vocals are what you’d expect from Morikubo: with a bit of nasally touch, packing a lot of power, however, not sounding much different from what you have in QUARTET NIGHT, for example.